Flores hits latest walk-off HR as Mets top Phils 4-3 in 10

 Despite pitching pretty well lately, Wheeler is 0-5 in 13 starts since his last win April 29 at San Diego.
 That’s the longest stretch without a victory for a Mets starter since 1998.

-”I think they only hit one ball hard.
-Kind of a frustrating day for me,” Wheeler said.

-Phillies starter Zach Eflin gave up three runs and five hits in five innings.
+Phillies right-hander Zach Eflin gave up three runs in five innings.
 He was 6-0 with a 1.91 ERA in his previous six starts.

-”I thought he pitched great.
-He didn’t have the best fortune today, and I think that hurt him a little,” Kapler said. ”But I thought he filled up the strike zone and he did a really good job for us.”

 TRAINER’S ROOM